solislemuslab/snaq-tutorial/index.md

 # SNaQ Tutorial: from alignments to phylogenetic network

 This website has an alternative tutorial for SNaQ to the one in the [PhyloUtilities website](https://juliaphylo.github.io/PhyloUtilities/).
-Here, we provide an alternative set-up using a Docker for the installation of dependencies and we use a real dataset (baobabs) to illustrate the pipeline from multilocus alignments to phylogenetic network.
+Here, we provide an alternative (optional) set-up using a Docker for the installation of dependencies and we use a real dataset (baobabs) to illustrate the pipeline from multilocus alignments to phylogenetic network.

 {: .highlight }